 To monitor the sharing process more closely, click Jobs under Finish Sharing to open the Job Status pane.

 The map's item page appears with the Overview tab selected at the top of the page.
-(Your page may look slightly different than that shown below.)

 - To the right of Description, click Edit.